 During latissimus dorsi flap reconstruction surgery, an incision is made in your back near your shoulder blade.
-Then, an oval section of skin, fat, blood vessels, and muscle are slid through a tunnel under the skin under your arm to your chest and formed into a breast shape.
+Then, an oval section of skin, fat, blood vessels, and muscle is slid through a tunnel under the skin under your arm to your chest and formed into a breast shape.
 The blood vessels are left attached to their original blood supply in your back.
 If any blood vessels do have to be cut, they are matched to blood vessels in your chest and carefully reattached under a microscope.

 If you're also receiving an implant, the surgeon will insert that as well.